larissamigotto/larissamigotto.github.io/index.md

 <p>
 Hi!
 I'm a Ph.D. candidate in the
 <a href="https://pol.illinois.edu/" target="_blank">Department of Political Science</a>
 at the University of Illinois Urbana-Champaign.
+I am also a <a href="https://lemann.illinois.edu/" target="_blank">Lemann Graduate Fellow (2023-2025)</a>.
 </p>

 <p>